valeriastns/sample-code/README.md

 **Conclusion:**

-    - In summary, "git pull" and "git fetch" are both important commands for fetching changes from a remote repository in Git. "git pull" automatically merges the changes into the current branch, making it convenient for quick updates.
+    In summary, "git pull" and "git fetch" are both important commands for fetching changes from a remote repository in Git. "git pull" automatically merges the changes into the current branch, making it convenient for quick updates.
 On the other hand, "git fetch" only retrieves the changes and updates the remote-tracking branches, giving you more control over when to merge the changes.
 Understanding the differences between these commands will help you make informed decisions while managing your Git workflow effectively.
-Happy coding!:blush:
+Happy coding! :blush: